MichaelFlops/poliwat/content/post/star-screwdrivers.md

 I gave Jack full control of [wespr](https://wespr.org) a couple days ago and helped him redesign the site a bit, it's looking sweet!
 Going to officially start an LLC when I get back from Michigan.

 I'm less angry now that I worked out a bit.
 There's always a healthy way to manage emotions, and it's fun to use them to your advantage.
 Going to practice some Kendrick now.

+858 pm Sunday

+Chad medicated me so I feel great. mixed 2 of the instrumentals for [the center of github]() project, open source music for emotional people.
+I need to run the stems through Ableton then bounce it up to a new repo

+@chad's house, I will call him soon he's at Jacob's B day BBQ.
+I don't go out because I need to get this shit done.

+*Monday 128 AM*

+#### Didn't smoke or drink anything today

+Chad and I are posted up to sleep on the trampoline currently.
+It's a nice night.
+He's hearing Jack's [first ep](https://wespr.org) for the first time.
+I heard him mutter 'nice' just now.

+We Freestyled for hours outside his house with Kevin.
+We got a sweet speaker and there was some good material.

+Also I kind of hated most of I heard today.
+My instrumentals for github . center don't sound good *at all* .
+In fact I kind of hate them at this point.
+But I think that's a combination of the speakers, my computer not behaving correctly, and tripping out.

+At the end of the day that one person said composition is primary listening.
+You need to trust your ears.
+I trust mine entirely.
+I think it was the volume of everything.
+Everything seemed too loud yet empty, or too quiet and ineffective when I lowered it.

+Did about 200 pushups today, and I'm not soar.
+Yet.
+We'll see about tomorrow.

+[Tyler]() helped me troubleshoot deploying this website, and he said it was a pain in the ass.
+And it was, none of the guides on netifly worked the way they should, each of the 4 we tried had obscure errors.
+Tyler went to [michaels]() then I finally had some luck with firebase.
+I remember getting firebase glasses before they were bought by google at [Y Combinator]().